Floyd’s girlfriend recalls their struggles with addiction

 “Floyd has this great, deep Southern voice, raspy,” Ross recalled.
 “And he’s like, ‘Sis, you OK, sis?’
 And I wasn’t OK.
 I was like, ‘No, I’m just waiting for my sons’ father.’
 He said, ‘Can I pray with you?’”

-Minnesota is a rarity in explicitly permitting such “spark of life” testimony about a crime victim ahead of a verdict.
-Defense attorneys often complain that such testimony allows prosecutors to play on jurors’ emotions.
+Minnesota is a rarity in explicitly permitting such “spark of life”testimony about a crime victim at trial.
+Defense attorneys often contend such testimony allows prosecutors to play on jurors’ emotions.

-Note: This story has been corrected to fix the wording in the Schleicher quote to “after he was handcuffed” instead of “when he was handcuffed.”